 The MS degree educates students in the application of biostatistical research methods in preparation for research careers.
 This degree program introduces the student to fundamental techniques of data analysis built upon a solid methodologic base.

 Outline of Curriculum (to see the full student handbook, MS Student Handbook 2018-2019)

 BIOSTATISTICS - PHD

-The PhD degree in biostatistics educates students in the application of biostatistical research methods in preparation for research careers.
+The PhD degree in biostatistics educates students in the theory and application of advanced biostatistical methods in preparation for independent research careers.
 This degree program prepares the student to play an important role in study design, data collection and processing, and in statistical analysis and interpretation in either the public or private sector.
-The PhD graduate is prepared to develop independent epidemiologic research.

 DOCTOR OF MEDICINE (MD)/PHD